itk-dev-rpa/Folkeregisterboeder/README.md

 A process consists of the following steps:

-1. Get case address.
+1. Create Nova case.
-2. Create Nova case.
+1. Get case address and upload case journal.
 3. Generate and upload letter
 4. Send letter.
 5. Create invoice.